NervanaSystems/ngraph-neon/doc/source/neon.rst

 neon™
 *****

-The neon™ frontend to Intel® Nervana™ graph (ngraph) provides common deep learning primitives, such as activation functions, optimizers, layers, and more.
+The neon™ frontend to Intel® Neon™ rovides common deep learning primitives, such as activation functions, optimizers, layers, and more.
 We include several examples in this release to illustrate how to use the neon frontend to construct your models:

 - ``examples/minst/mnist_mlp.py``: Multi-layer perceptron on the MNIST digits dataset.
 - ``examples/cifar10/cifar10_mlp.py``: Multi-layer perceptron on the CIFAR10 dataset.